stacklane/docs/🗄/Article/scripting/queries.md

 ### `distinct()` {#distinct}

-Using the results from either `map` or `flatMap`, creates new results that contain only unique values.
+Using the results from `map`, `flatMap`, or `insert`, creates new results which contain only unique values.

 ```javascript
 let distinctTitleCount = Article.all()